deadlyvipers/dojo_rules/introduction.md

-I'm Nicolas

-My favourite CodeSchool path is the Git path
+I'm Nicolas and my favourite CodeSchool path is the Git path